-The Simulation page creates a brand-new event in the Customer Representation model — name, description, category, venue, capacity, date/time, price, lineups, setlists, optional special-ad category.
-Use it to probe Affinity behaviour without affecting real data.
-This page is feature-flagged behind SHOW_SIMULATION and gated on the user’s Permissions.prisma / Permissions.fdlive permissions.
-If your integration doesn’t expose simulation, skip it.
+The Simulation page creates a brand-new event in the Customer Representation model.
+Use it to probe model behaviour without affecting real data.
+The route /simulation is gated by Permissions.simulation.

 What you’ll build

-• A form for the event fields above.
+• A form for the event fields (name, description, category, venue, capacity, date/time, price, lineups, setlists, optional special-ad category).

 Prerequisites